13 Top-Rated Ski Resorts in New Hampshire, 2023

 With its acquisition by Vail in late 2019, Wildcat was added to Vail's Epic Pass system.
 Vail Resorts will be limiting ticket sales this season to avoid overcrowding, so to be sure of a ticket, reserve in advance.

-There is no lodging at the mountain, but nearby Jackson and Gorham offer a wide variety of choices; closest is the new eco-friendly The Glen House Hotel, opened in the Fall of 2018 at the base of the Mt.
+There is no lodging at the mountain, but nearby Jackson and Gorham offer a wide variety of choices; the closest is the eco-friendly The Glen House Hotel, located at the base of the Mt.
 Washington Auto Road.

 Address: Route 16, Gorham, New Hampshire

-Built and owned by the same family for more than half a century, the ski area is a great favorite for families, who like its compact base area, friendly atmosphere, and reasonable prices.
+Built and owned by the same family for more than half a century, Pat's Peak is a great favorite for families, who like its compact base area, friendly atmosphere, and reasonable prices.
 Despite the kid-friendliness of its 14 novice trails and three beginner areas, Pats Peak has terrain for everyone, with nine glades, five expert trails, and three rated advanced.
 One-fifth of the terrain is for intermediates.

 The mountain has 100 percent snow-making coverage, which was upgraded last season with more energy-efficient snowmaking fan guns and towers.
 Après-ski here means more skiing, as 100 percent of the trails on the main mountain are lighted for night skiing and riding, and the tubing hill is open on weekends and holidays.

 The recently added post-and-beam Valley Lodge at the base has an elevator and ski boot-friendly stairs.
-A new stone fireplace was added this season, making an inviting warm-up spot.
-This larger lodge has allowed for wide spacing of tables, and this season, Pat's Peak has enlarged its outdoor seating area even more, and added igloos with heaters.
+Snag a spot by the stunning stone fireplace and get cozy.
+Pat's Peak has recently enlarged its outdoor seating area and added igloos with heaters.
 The paving is also heated to keep the area clear of snow.

 Surprising for a relatively small ski area is its 9,600-square-foot Starting Gate Rental Shop, the largest rental shop in Northern New England, featuring Elan's most cutting-edge ski technology.